yhzhang0128/egos-2000/README.md

 ```
 # EGOS: the earth and grass operating system

 EGOS is our teaching operating system at Cornell.
-It has two layers:
+As the name suggests, it has two layers:
-* the earth layer provides *hardware-specific* abstractions, including
+* the earth layer provides *hardware-specific* abstractions
     * tty and disk device driver interface
     * cpu interrupt and memory management interface
-* the grass layer provides *hardware-independent* abstractions, including
+* the grass layer provides *hardware-independent* abstractions
     * processes
     * system calls
+    * inter-process communication